Why do we have a Right to Information Act?

 A form to assist in making an application is available by clicking here

-- Applications for information need to be made to the council holding the relevant information or most closely linked to the information.
-A webpage like this one is available for most other public authorities.
+- Applications for information need to be made to the Council holding the relevant information or most closely linked to the information.

-- If you are not using the form, please note that your applications must be made in writing and include the information which is requested in the Right to Information Application Form this is a requirement of Regulation 4 of the Right to Information Regulations 2010.
+- If you are not using the form, please note that your applications must be made in writing and include the information listed in Regulation 4 of the Right to Information Regulations 2010.

 - You may apply to have the fee waived if: